AdobeDocs/analytics.en/help/analyze/analysis-workspace/build-workspace-project/multiple-report-suites.md

 # Multiple report suites in Workspace

->[!IMPORTANT]
->Multiple report suites in Workspace is currently in limited release.

 You can now create projects in Analysis Workspace with data from more than one report suite.
 Report suites are now chosen at the panel level, so you can choose a different report suite for each panel within the same Workspace project.

 This capability is useful if you want to, for example,